Son of Mercy: Critical reception

 Son of Mercy received generally mixed reviews from music critics.
 Chiagoziem of Filter Free Nigeria said listeners who see the EP as a "collection of strategically-placed songs" would appreciate it more than those who see Davido as "one of a few African artists that record labels are telling the world could become the future of music".
-A writer for Pulse Nigeria awarded the EP 3.5 stars out of 5, describing it as a balanced project that is "somewhere between experimental and familiar, but weirdly satisfying".
-Sabo Kpade of OkayAfrica said Simi's voice on "Maga 2 Mugu" lacks presence despite being pleasant.
-Kpade criticized "Return" for lacking "a clean thematic consistency".
+A writer for Pulse Nigeria awarded Son of Mercy 3.5 stars out of 5, describing it as a balanced project that is "somewhere between experimental and familiar, but weirdly satisfying".
+OkayAfrica's Sabo Kpade said Simi's voice on "Maga 2 Mugu" is void of "presence despite being pleasant", and criticized "Return" for lacking "a clean thematic consistency".